 Fee: $250/week for Members and $300/week for Non-Members.
 Half Day option – $150/week for Members and $175/week for Non-Members.

-FULL August 13th-17th: Wilderness Survival -Get ready for a week of rugged wilderness adventure!
-To learn how to survive in the outdoors, we will build shelters, cook over the campfire, learn to collect and clean drinking water, identify wild edible plants, and so much more!
-This week is FULL, to be added to the waiting list, please contact Robert Timmons at firstname.lastname@example.org.
+- Get ready for a week of rugged wilderness adventure!
+Surviving outdoors can be tough, but we make it easy!
+We’ll build shelters, cook over the campfire, learn to collect and clean drinking water, identify wild edible plants, and so much more!

 “BCAS has one of the only camp programs in the area that work for both of my kids, despite their four-year age gap and divergent interests.
 The camp activities are fun, educational, responsive, and inclusive, with enough variety to keep us coming back year after year.
 My 11-year-old said it best: “I love being outside with my friends, exploring nature!””